toladata/TolaActivity/README.md

 ## Modify the config file

 Edit _config/settings.secret.yml_.
-Find the node named DATABASES and set the database `PASSWORD` as appropriate.
+Find the node named, "DATABASES" and set the database `PASSWORD` as appropriate.
 The result should resemble the following:

 ```yaml